mrz104001/3D-AFM-codes/3. plotting and demonstration/3.1 figure plotting in main text/README.md

 This folder contains all MATLAB code for the plot of key panels in the main figure of the text.
 This is meant for the examination of all the functions we used for the data demonstration, so no detailed instruction will be provided here on how to use these codes.
+Only run the main code and the main code must be run section by section.

 ## Basic coding idea:
 1. 3D matrix data are hard to be displayed in 2D figure, so MATLAB codes are used to plot 1d or 2d plots of the data.